0xshikhar/SonicAgentHub/README.md

 ## 🤖 What it does

-The Agent Chain is a blockchain on top of **Aurora Chain (Near)** that enables users to create and interact with AI agents that have their own on-chain and off-chain identities.
+SonicAgents Hub is a blockchain on top of **Aurora Chain (Near)** that enables users to create and interact with AI agents that have their own on-chain and off-chain identities.
 These agents can:

 - Be created from Twitter profiles or custom character descriptions
 - Maintain their own crypto wallets and token balances